 - technical aids and other supports; and

-Provinces report every year on programs in order to demonstrate the measures taken to improve the employment situation of persons with disabilities.
+Provinces and territories report each year on programs and services in order to demonstrate the measures taken to improve the employment situation of persons with disabilities.

 - Date modified: